 It is the owner of the website or the company’s Data Protection Officer (DPO) who is responsible for complying with the regulations of the GDPR in relation to the data cookies process.
 Even if the cookies are not owned by the company, but are third-party cookies e.g. Google Analytics, Facebook Pixel, YouTube or Addthis.

-First and foremost, a valid cookie pop-up banner on your website which has to:
+First and foremost, you need a valid cookie banner on your website which has to:

 Cookies are a widely used tool on a website to store data on a specific user, in which a service can access this data and then create a profile of the individual to target ads and customized content.

 As the data controller, you are also responsible for the data collected by third parties on your website i.e. first and third-party cookies which process visitors’ personal data (Google, Facebook, YouTube, Addthis, Doubleclick).

 Your company website uses Google Analytics to explore website traffic.
 Google deploys a number of cookies (first-party) in your visitor’s web browser every time the user visits your site.
 These cookies collect and process personal information about the visitor which may identify the visitor directly or indirectly.
 The data collected by Google Analytics is used for online profiling and direct marketing, and this requires explicit user consent.

 We can help you reach the level of GDPR compliance you desire.
 We are a global privacy-tech company offering privacy solutions to both the public and private sector.
 Our Consent Solution is used by more than 1,500 clients and yearly we collect 15 billion consents.

 Become GDPR compliant today!
 Book a meeting with one of our GDPR experts and get a professional solution.